homicide-crime-scene-tape-990x358

 Maryville University’s online bachelor of arts in criminal justice program prepares students for cutting-edge careers in criminal courts, corrections, and law enforcement.
 Students will choose between two tracks: police academy training and a project-based learning experience.

-Comprising 128 credits, the program includes courses such as introduction to criminal justice; criminal law and procedure; multicultural policing; criminological theory; corrections in society; and critical thinking in social science.
+The program, which comprises 128 credits, includes courses such as introduction to criminal justice, criminal law and procedure, multicultural policing, criminological theory, corrections in society, and critical thinking in social science.

 Maryville University also offers an online bachelor of science program in cybersecurity comprising 128 credits and an online master of science program in cybersecurity made up of 30 credits.
 All three programs can be completed entirely online and do not require any campus visits.